maartenpt/flexipipe/README.md

 | `nametag` | Raw + tokenized | REST NER service, supports 21 languages, NameTag 3 (default), curl debug output | Provide `--nametag-model` or `--language`, optional `--nametag-version` (1/2/3), `--nametag-param KEY=VALUE`. |
 ### HuggingFace Transformers backend

-The new `transformers` backend plugs Flexipipe directly into HuggingFace token-classification models (POS tagging or NER).
+The new `transformers` backend plugs flexiPipe directly into HuggingFace token-classification models (POS tagging or NER).
 Models are described in the transformers registry with extra metadata—tasks, base model, training corpora, and training techniques—so `python -m flexipipe info models --backend transformers` shows not just names but what each model actually does.